SBdC/frontend-nanodegree-feedreader/README.md

 ## Instructions

 Please download or clone this repository and run index.html locally in your computer.

-The pages shows a feed from the Udacity Blog with relevant topics.
+The page shows a feed from the Udacity Blog with relevant topics.
-At the bottom  of the page you will find jasmine, with all test passed
+At the bottom  of the page you will find jasmine, with all test passed.